Journeys & Experiences

 Chandra Taal: Myths & Mysticism About ‘The Moon Lake’

-Have you ever visited a place twice and noticed how nature changes & unfolds itself differently?
-Well, it has happened to me a couple of times, and recently, I was walking along the shores of the Chandra Taal in Himachal, after nearly 2 years, and felt the same difference!
+Have you ever visited a place twice and noticed how nature changes and unfolds itself differently?
+Well, it has happened to me a couple of times, and recently, after nearly two years, I was walking along the shores of the Chandra Taal in Himachal and felt the same difference!

-It was back in October 2017, when I had my first encounter with this mystical lake, located in Spiti Valley.
+It was back in October 2017 that I had my first encounter with this mystical lake in Spiti Valley.
 I remember how the blue waters enchanted us, and it felt as if someone had poured gallons of ink into the lake.
 The prayer flags added more colors to the banks, where we sat for hours, soaking in the quaint vibes of the place.
-There were just about 20 people (including the 5 of us) and all we could hear was the sound of silence!
+There were just about 20 people (including the five of us), and all we could hear was the sound of silence!

 chandrataal

-Located at an altitude of 4290 meters (approx 14,200 feet), Chandra Taal is one of the most significant glacial lakes in the country, which is also considered to be extremely sacred amongst the locals.
-The lake is known to be the source of River Chandra, which is one of the tributaries of River Chenab.
-It is believed that Chandra Taal got its name from its crescent shape, and it’s often termed as ‘The Moon Lake’.
+Located at an altitude of 4290 meters (approx. 14,200 feet), Chandra Taal is one of the most significant glacial lakes in the country.
+It is also considered to be extremely sacred amongst the locals.
+The lake is known to be the source of the River Chandra, one of the tributaries of the River Chenab.
+It is believed that Chandra Taal got its name from its crescent shape, and it’s often termed ‘The Moon Lake’.

 How To Reach:

-Both times, I opted for road trips across Spiti Valley and my explorations took me to Chandra Taal, twice.
-The lake can be reached from Manali as well as from Shimla.
-One has to reach Batal initially, and further take a diversion to reach the lake.
+Both times, I opted for road trips across Spiti Valley, and my explorations took me to Chandra Taal twice.
+The lake can be reached from Manali and Shimla.
+One has to reach Batal initially and then take a diversion to reach the lake.

 Route from Manali: Manali – Marhi – Rohtang Pass – Chhatru – Batal – Chandra Taal